 When you are in a romantic relationship, your partner loves you unconditionally without expecting you to change in any way.

-On the contrary, if your partner expects to change you in some form or the other, it could indicate that they do not value you.
+On the contrary, if your partner expects to change everything about you, it could indicate that they do not value you.
 This could include anything from expecting you to dress up more often to look prettier, hanging out more with friends when you do not feel like it, or even expecting you to lose weight just to look better.

 If you feel like you have to change who you are completely just for your partner, it is not a good sign.
+Letting go is the best thing you can do for yourself.
 You may be able to keep up the pretense for a while, but if your partner truly wants to be with you, they should love you unconditionally.

 3. You Have Compatibility Issues